puppetlabs/puppet-docs/source/puppet/5.4/config_ssl_external_ca.markdown

    > Note: Although root_crt.pem can be named anything (since Puppet Server doesn't use it directly), the file needs to be stored in the location shown.

-   > Note: ca_key.pem must not have a passphrase, since the Puppet CA cannot provide one when using the key.
+   > **Note:** ca_key.pem must not have a passphrase, because the Puppet Server CA cannot provide one when using the key.
+This is a limitation in Puppet Server.

 2. Generate the CA bundle, which you'll place on the server and on every agent node.
 Combine the root CA and intermediate CA certificates into one PEM file: